folio-org/okapi/doc/guide.md

 which is our test data, with a "Hello" prepended to it.

 That's enough about the sample module.
-Go back to the window where you left it running, and kill it with a Ctrl-C. it should not have produced any output after the initial messages.
+Go back to the window where you left it running, and kill it with a Ctrl-C. It should not have produced any output after the initial messages.